apache/jackrabbit-site/src/site/markdown/status/board-report-2025-03.md

 the work going into bug fixing and tooling.
 New features are mainly driven by dependencies from Jackrabbit Oak.

-The team reduced usage of Google's Guava library significantly and Jackrabbit Oak is now using Java features where possible.
+The team is further reducing usage of Google's Guava library and Jackrabbit Oak is now using Java features where possible.
 The long term goal is to remove the dependency on Guava.

-Work on migrating Jackrabbit Oak from Azure SDK 8.x to 12.x has been picked up again and is ongoing.
+Work on migrating Jackrabbit Oak from Azure SDK 8.x to 12.x continues.
 Azure SDK 8.x is no longer supported and a migration to 12.x is now required.

 ## Community Health:
 The project is generally healthy with a continuous stream of traffic mostly on JIRA issues and GitHub pull requests reflecting activity of the respective component.

-In November, a vote was started to add a new committer and PMC member to the project.
-The vote was canceled due to lack of votes.
-Concerns raised on the private mailing list mentioned that the candidate has not been active in the project long enough.
+The release of Jackrabbit Oak 1.76.0 had to be canceled due to a regression reported by downstream users.
+This sparked a discussion about lack of transparency because the details of the regression were not fully understood by the community.
+After reverting changes that were suspected to cause the regression, the release was re-started.

 Commit activity is moderate, mirroring the activity on the JIRA issues and the desire of the individual contributors to bring